vinstic-myshell/myshell-doc-en/roadmap.md

 <summary>Robot support for use in other IM software</summary>

-MyShell.ai's Creative Workshop will support robot deployment to other social platforms, while users can bind their social accounts, and through the bound social accounts, membership benefits can be extended to robots on social media, with plans to support platforms such as Telegram and Discord.
+MyShell.ai Creative Workshop will support robot deployment to other social platforms, while users can bind their social accounts, and through the bound social accounts, the membership benefits can be extended to the robots on their social media.
+It is expected to support platforms such as Telegram and Discord.

 </details>